Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Preliminaries on Free Divisors Arising from Representations of Algebraic Groups

 \flushpar {\it Exponential Diagram for a Representation}

+\flushpar where the exponential map for Lie groups is also viewed as a map to local one-parameter groups $X \mapsto \exp(t\cdot X)$.

 If $\rho$ has finite kernel, then $\tilde \rho $ is injective.
 Even though it is not standard, we shall refer to such a representation as a {\it faithful representation}, as we could always divide by the finite group and obtain an induced representation which is faithful and does not alter the corresponding Lie algebra homomorphisms.
 Hence, $\tilde \iti \circ \tilde \rho$ is an isomorphism from $\g$ onto its image, which we shall denote by $\g_V$.
 Hence, $\g_V \subset \itm \cdot \theta(V)$ has exactly the same Lie algebra theoretic properties as $\g$.
-For $v \in \g$, we slightly abuse notation by more simply denoting $\xi_{\tilde \rho (v)}$ by $\xi_{v} \in \g_V$, which we refer to as the associated {\it representation vector fields}.
-The $\cO_{V, 0}$ --module generated by $\g_V$ is a holomorphic Lie algebra which has as a set of generators $\{ \xi_{v_i}\}$, as $v_i$ varies over a basis of $\g$.
-Saito\rq s criterion applies to the $\{ \xi_{v_i}\}$; however, we shall use the correspondence with the Lie algebra properties of $\g$ to deduce the properties of the coefficient matrix.
+For $X \in \g$, we slightly abuse notation by more simply denoting $\xi_{\tilde \rho (X)}$ by $\xi_{X} \in \g_V$, which we refer to as the associated {\it representation vector fields}.
+The $\cO_{V, 0}$ --module generated by $\g_V$ is a holomorphic Lie algebra which has as a set of generators $\{ \xi_{X_i}\}$, as $X_i$ varies over a basis of $\g$.
+Saito\rq s criterion applies to the $\{ \xi_{X_i}\}$; however, we shall use the correspondence with the Lie algebra properties of $\g$ to deduce the properties of the coefficient matrix. \flushpar {\bf Notational Convention: } We will denote vectors in the Lie algebra $\g$ by $X_i$ and vectors in the space $V$ by either $u_i$, $v_i$, or $w_i$.

 \flushpar